Would you like to reprogram your mind…using just your eyes?

 As a coach, I’m intrigued by anything that helps my clients get results.
 While coaching is future-focused (as opposed to the past-focus of many types of therapy) trauma is still something I must consider when helping my clients move forward.
 However I’m intrigued by the idea of EMDR–even though they won’t officially allow coaches to use it (yet!).

-So while I can’t officially offer EMDR as part of my offerings, I can encourage you to learn about it and explore the practice on your own!
+While I can’t officially offer EMDR as part of my offerings, I can encourage you to learn about it and explore the practice on your own!
 And that’s exactly why I’m creating this post today.

 After all, if there was a way for you to process and fully release old traumas that didn’t require hours of therapy, wouldn’t you want to give that a try?
 (Especially if nothing’s worked for you in the past.)